secretstartups/handbook/tax/index.html.md

 # Contacting the Tax Team

 The tax department is responsible for GitLab’s overall tax strategy including all components of tax compliance, tax planning and accounting for income taxes.
 Tax regulations taxation differ between countries, which can make this area complex.
 The tax team is here to support you, make it simple for you and guide you through the landscape of taxes.
-In case you have any ad-hoc questions please feel free reach out on the #tax channel on Slack.
+In case you have any ad-hoc questions please feel free reach out on the [#tax](https://gitlab.slack.com/archives/CGW9UA3ML) channel on Slack.
 For the sake of clarity please do not use it to seek tax advice for personal matters.
 We will try to do our best to answer your questions on taxation of your #stock options though.
 For any in-depth discussions please reach out to the team.

 # Organisation

 The Tax Department is part of the Finance team and headed by the Director of Tax.
 The Director of Tax reports to the Chief Financial Officer.
 For more information please check GitLab’s [Org Chart](/company/team/org-chart/).
-In addition, the employees responsible for entity finance functions have a ‘dotted’ lines towards the Director of Tax.
 The table below provides an overview of the responsibilities of the tax function in a [RADCIE-model](/handbook/people-group/directly-responsible-individuals/#radcie):

 | RADCIE Model  | Director of Tax | Controller | Everyone |
 |-------------| :----------------:|:----------:| :-------:|